All Around SoCal

 Last year was a great rebound year after a largely unheralded return year in 2016.
 The talent in each maze was especially engaging, with each maintaining character in unnerving and unhinged ways.
 Excellent timing of startle scares and a genuine sense of creepy dilapidation added to the Asylum and Catacombs mazes, and the Prado Witch Trail provided the visceral feeling of vulnerability in the open, dark wilderness.
 This year's Zombie Safari replaces last year's haunted hayride, which was unfortunately lackluster.
 Meanwhile, The Dark Realm brought a unique fantasy role-playing feel to a haunt, mixing in "Dungeons and Dragons-esque" style.
 Also returning is the Dark Shadow Marketplace, where guests can shop a selection of ghoulish wares.

 This Inland Empire haunt fixture is partnering with Sinister Valley this year to bring four all new terrifying mazes.
 Field of Screams literally takes place within the stadium of the Class A Lake Elsinore Storm minor league baseball team.
-Its cast is more on the volunteer side--many of them high schoolers or even junior high students enjoying the scares, but it's been a traditional fixture in the Riverside haunt scene.
-This year, the partnership with Sinister Valley promises a reboot of sorts, with newer and better immersive scares!
+This year, the partnership with Sinister Valley has been a reboot of sorts, with newer and better immersive scares and significantly improved theming and atmosphere!
+The four mazes include:

 The Haunt at Scandia Fun Center Ontario